A Salute to Ken Kesey: A Branding Pioneer

-To literary buffs like me, on hearing the news that Ken Kesey’s classic novel One Flew Over the Cuckoo’s Nest turned 50 this week, it meant something special.
+On hearing the news that classic novel One Flew Over the Cuckoo’s Nest from Ken Kesey turned 50 this week, it meant something special.

 On the grand stage, One Flew Over the Cuckoo’s Nest is a novel about personal change and the shattering of traditional thinking.
 Kesey’s novel explored, with great minutia, the overruling conventions of society (symbolized by the asylum and, to a lesser degree, the asylum’s virulent workers).
 The book remains both a beautiful and symbolic testament about personal change — which is just up my alley.